ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

 In general, **UtilServices** manage the communication with the database, and **Factories** are responsible for object creation and initialization.
 If you cannot find the correct helper function, add a new one to the most fitting UtilService or Factory and enhance it with JavaDoc.
+Make sure to always use the ids returned by the database and to not assume the existence or non-existence of specific values!

 5. Test performance tips